ivyleavedtoadflax/R_notes/index.md

 ### Forums

-Forums are a great place for R help - again try googling this, although arguably the best is: <http://stackoverflow.com/>.
-Make sure you read the rules of the forum carefully, as contributors often don't take kindly to poorly stated questions!
+Forums are a great place for R help - again try googling this, although one of the most well known is: [http://stats.stackexchange.com/](http://stats.stackexchange.com/).
+Just make sure you read the rules of the forum carefully, as contributors often don't take kindly to poorly stated questions!
-That said, if you don't get an answer on Stack Overflow, you have found a very tricky problem indeed.